Common Questions

 When calculating Zakat, do not take into account:

-You have the option to fulfil your Zakat obligation through instalment payments, although it is preferable to make a single lump-sum contribution.
+You have the option to fulfill your Zakat obligation through installment payments, although it is preferable to make a single lump-sum contribution.
 If you are confident that your wealth will remain consistent, you can choose to pay in advance of the due date.

 After calculating your Zakat or knowing your owed amount, you have the option to make your donation through United Muslims.
-Your contribution will bolster our humanitarian efforts, making a significant impact on the lives of thousands living in poverty worldwide.
+We have a range of Zakat applicable projects that you can pick from or just donate towards our ‘where most needed’ fund that helps the neediest.

-You can authorize a charitable organization to distribute your Zakat to deserving recipients on your behalf, and it is permissible to do so.
+You can authorize a charitable organization like United Muslims to distribute your Zakat to deserving recipients on your behalf, and it is permissible to do so.

 Sadaqa is voluntary charity, an act of giving aimed at providing assistance and relief to those in need.
 It is a way for Muslims to purify their wealth and seek Allah’s pleasure.